CodeYourFuture/immersive-go-course/grpc-client-server/README.md

 ## Implement prober logic

 Let's modify the prober service slightly.
-Instead of the simple one-off HTTP GET against a hardcoded google.com, we are going to modify the service to probe an HTTP endpoint N times and return the average time to GET that endpoint from the client.
+Instead of the simple one-off HTTP GET against a hardcoded google.com, we are going to modify the service to probe an HTTP endpoint N times and return the average time to GET that endpoint to the client.

 Change your prober request and response:
 * Add a field to the `ProbeRequest` for the number of requests to make.